ankush/ankush.dev/content/posts/microbenchmarking-is-fine.md

 > -- [ThePrimeGen](https://www.youtube.com/shorts/4OoqBk3nhyY) [0] (Professional YouTuber/Yapper)

-This isn't unique to Prime, it's a common sentiment on the web that microbenchmarks are not truthful and often meaningless.
+I heard that while I was working on microbenchmarks that measured small Python functions in microseconds and even nanoseconds.
+So I felt obliged to counter this sentiment.
+It's not unique to Prime, it's a common sentiment on the web that microbenchmarks are not truthful and often meaningless.
 Before we dissect the usefulness of microbenchmarks, let's first understand some basics of microbenchmarking.

 ### What is microbenchmarking?

 Microbenchmarks are small snippets of code, often just 2-10 lines that are run in a loop many times to get precise timing information.
 This is how you'd benchmark a very small function call: